JieunSong/Jieun-Song_Personal-Website/content/project/Language acquisition.md

 date = 2016-04-27T00:00:00

 # Project title.
-title = "Child Language Acquisition"
+title = "3.
+Child Language Acquisition"

 # Project summary to display on homepage.
 summary = ""

 # Optional image to display on homepage (relative to `static/img/` folder).
-image_preview = "acquisition.jpg"
+image_preview = "acquisition2.jpg"

 # Tags: can be used for filtering projects.
 # Example: `tags = ["machine-learning", "deep-learning"]`